corda/corda/docs/source/messaging.rst

 * Looking up nodes by service
 * Looking up node for a party
-* Suggesting a node providing a specific service, based on suitability for a contract and parties, for example suggesting an appropriate interest rates oracle for a interest rate swap contract.
+* Suggesting a node providing a specific service, based on suitability for a contract and parties, for example suggesting an appropriate interest rates oracle for an interest rate swap contract.
 Currently no recommendation logic is in place.

 Message queues
 --------------